These Rooms Feature all the Worst Home Decor Trends

 Sponge painted walls

-We’ll provide it to the ’90s homeowners; they have been diving deep into DIY lengthy before Pinterest changed into even a glimmer in its founders’ eyes.
-One of the maximum popular projects involved texturing partitions with a sponge or rag for—properly, I’m no longer, in reality, certain what.
+We’ll give it to the ’90s homeowners; they were diving deep into DIY before Pinterest became even a glimmer in its founders’ eyes.
+One of the most popular projects involved texturing partitions with a sponge or rag for—properly, I’m no longer certain what.